BrandonS09/SearchVision/README.md

 ### Contact

-If you have any questions or feedback, please open an issue on the repository or contact us at [brandonshen123@gmail.com](mailto:brandonshen123@gmail.com).
+If you have any questions or feedback, please open an issue on the repository or submit it [here](https://feedbackflux.vercel.app/brandonshen123@gmail.com/b/SearchVision)

 Thank you for using SearchVision!
 We hope you enjoy using the app.